FrancisTX/Grading-Calculator/ssd_draft.md

 opertion is listed below.
 The List Storage is upper left coner button.
 All the history data users save will showing there.
 Users also could <br/>
 create new list there. <br/>

 Design layout: the whole page is a Border Layout with south and north part.
-The north subpart is the Box Layout contained screen and list/statistic<br/>
+The north subpart is the Box Layout contained screen and <br/>
-info.
+list/statistic info.
 The south part is a 5 * 5 grid layout design contained keyboard.
-For containing more buttons, we also add 1 * 2 little grid layout on one unit<br/>
+For containing more buttons, we also add 1 * 2 little <br/>
-of 5 * 5.<br/>
+grid layout on one unit of 5 * 5.<br/>

 ### Info exhibiting